allan-bonadio/squishy_electron_4/bugs.md

 - the voltage

+😡😡- some button to get to some of the docs

 ## Wish List

 - iphone touch events,

-😡- iphone full screen, upon phone rotation event
+😡😡- iphone full screen, upon phone rotation event

 - make it a PWA.
 Not hard!
 	Use Lighthouse in Chrome Debugger